starchyunderscore/w11-nonadmin-utils/README.md

 - [x] Change the background image.
 - [x] Install [fastfetch](https://github.com/LinusDierheimer/fastfetch).
 - [x] Add and remove items from bin.
+- [x] Uninstall programs (Some programs may need admin to uninstall.)

 ## Beta features

 These are features that work, but are imperfect

-- [ ] Uninstall programs (Currently does not work for all programs)

 ## Alpha features